FullStackWithLawrence/aws-openai/README.md

 ## Quickstart

 Review the requirements section below which includes among other things, an AWS Account and CLI access, Terraform and Python.
 You need to review and edit the master [Terraform configuration](./api/terraform/terraform.tfvars) file **before** running the commands below.
-You also need to add you API keys and AWS CLI keypair information to a `.env` file which the `make init` command below will automatically scaffold for you.
+You also need to add your API keys and AWS CLI configuration data to a `.env` file which the `make init` command below will automatically scaffold for you.

 ![.env](https://github.com/FullStackWithLawrence/aws-openai/blob/main/doc/img/dot-env.png)